liaoweiduo/continual-learning-baselines/rebuttal.md

 >   | Finetune  | 17.60 | 37.56 ± 0.86 | 29.98 ± 0.88 | 33.34 | 47.00 ± 1.03 | 28.41 ± 0.84 | 35.41 | 34.34 |
 >   | LwF       | 18.40 | 45.50 ± 0.87 | 38.16 ± 0.98 | 41.50 | 51.84 ± 0.95 | 34.08 ± 0.87 | 41.12 | 41.31 |
 >
->   - REMIND has better Acon than other baselines except
+>   - REMIND has better **Acon** than other baselines (of course, we have not carefully tuned the hyper-parameters such as lr and number of replay samples.
+We believe its performance can be further improved).
+And compositionality (i.e., **Hn**) does not outperform others.
 >
->   - [It seems that REMIND did not perform well when evaluating with few-shot tasks since samples were only seen once in the stream learning setting.]

 Thank you again for your comments.